-The two day symposium will be one of the core events of the Tbilisi Architecture Biennial and will focus on the main topic of the biennial: Buildings Are Not Enough.
+The two day symposium was one of the core events of the Tbilisi Architecture Biennial and focused on the main topic of the biennial: Buildings Are Not Enough.

-The former KGB building, an exceptional example of brutalist architecture of Gldani, will host the indoor exhibition of the Tbilisi Architecture Biennial.
+The former KGB building, an exceptional example of brutalist architecture of Gldani, hosted the indoor exhibition of the Tbilisi Architecture Biennial.

-The outdoor exhibition space is spread along the main infrastructural axis of the neighborhood of Gldani.
-The location of the installations include two identical courtyards located along the axis and the front patio of the DKD Bridge Building.
+The outdoor exhibition space was spread along the main infrastructural axis of the neighborhood of Gldani.
+The location of the installations included two identical courtyards located along the axis and the front patio of the DKD Bridge Building.

-The nine-storey apartment block will be used as an exhibition space for the artists who will be involved in the Biennial.
-The neighbours will be involved in the entire event, opening their apartments to the public.
+The nine-storey apartment block was used as an exhibition space for the artists who were involved in the Biennial.
+The neighbours were involved in the entire event, opening their apartments to the public.

-Local residents have transformed this non-finished swimming pool structure into self-made housing units.
-This altered space will be used for film screenings, photo exhibition and performances.
+Local residents had transformed this non-finished swimming pool structure into self-made housing units.
+This altered space was used for film screenings, photo exhibition and performances.

 The so-called DKD Bridge building in Gldani is one of the landmarks of the neighborhood.
 Inspired by the Ponte Vecchio the architect Teimuraz Bochorishvili sought to create a multifunctional pedestrian bridge connecting the two parts of the micro district.

-This part of the Tbilisi Architecture Biennial will be dedicated to alternative tours in Gldani, which offers an opportunity of visiting different areas of the district.
+This part of the Tbilisi Architecture Biennial was dedicated to alternative tours in Gldani, which offers an opportunity of visiting different areas of the district.

-Implemented together with TAB’s partner – GEoAIR, the alternative tour of Gldani will focus on the history of specific places within Gldani and their contemporary state.
+Implemented together with TAB’s partner – GEoAIR, the alternative tour of Gldani focused on the history of specific places within Gldani and their contemporary state.
 The processes behind them and their underlying details, which are even hardly noticed by locals.
-The tour will delve into sites of social and urban struggles, artistic and state interventions, personal stories, urban gossip and more.
+The tour delved into sites of social and urban struggles, artistic and state interventions, personal stories, urban gossip and more.